 Make maths fun

-• Lego is a fantastic maths manipulative to use to turn lessons into games
+- Lego is a fun maths manipulative to use to turn lessons into games

-• Monopoly (which in itself is maths by virtue of being money-based) can be played by adding additional maths rules into the game – percentages/multiplication/division of property
+- Monopoly can be played by adding additional maths rules into the game – percentages/multiplication/division of property etc

 Prodigy is an online game our homeschoolers still enjoy even after using it for years.
 It’s a game-based learning platform that aligns with curriculum to solidify over 1500 maths skills! and practice skills.
 Every maths question every time they play has, to date, been unique.
-It’s a home-ed subscription that is worth the money if your learners are reluctant to practice maths (but the free version is almost as good).
+It’s a home-ed subscription that is worth the money if your learners are reluctant to practice maths.